 - 1/2 cup chopped pecans

-- 3. In a medium bowl, whisk pumpkin, honey, butter, eggs, and vanilla until smooth.
-Add liquid mixture to dry mixture and gently stir until just combined.
-Set aside.
+- In a large, bowl, whisk pumpkin, sugars, eggs, oil, yogurt, and vanilla until smooth.

 - In a separate medium bowl, combine flour, baking powder, baking soda, pumpkin pie spice, and salt.
 Fold flour mixture into liquid until batter is just combined.